How does Low-E Insulation compare?

 Other types of ‘foil’ insulations

-Bubble Wraps and Single Layers
+Problems With Bubble Wraps and Single Layers

 The obvious problem with a fibrous material is that it can absorb moisture.
-However, products with fibrous cores usually have multiple layers and are usually referred to as Multi-Foil Insulations and these can have a whole host of problems.
+However, products with fibrous cores usually have multiple layers and are usually referred to as Multi-Foil Insulations, and these can have a whole host of problems.

 Aluminium is an electrical conductor.
 Please use caution when working around electrical sources, including overhead power lines.